-- the two representatives appointed by the Appointments Panel will be appointed during 2015 and reviewed/appointed every four calendar years thereafter.
-Representatives may be reappointed for further terms, and the Appointments Panel will be mindful of the Pension Fund's Training Policy and the potential benefit from continuity of membership; - The two local trade unions representatives are selected, appointed and reappointed by the Secretary of the Joint Trade Union Group at NCC who is mindful of the Pension Fund's Training Policy and the potential benefit from continuity of membership.
+the two representatives appointed by the Appointments Panel were appointed in 2015 and reviewed/appointed every four calendar years thereafter.
+Representatives may be reappointed for further terms, and the Appointments Panel will be mindful of the Pension Fund's Training Policy and the potential benefit from continuity of membership; and, the two local trade unions representatives are selected, appointed and reappointed by the Secretary of the Joint Trade Union Group at NCC who is mindful of the Pension Fund's Training Policy and the potential benefit from continuity of membership.